-- Almost every lesson students will start with a ‘do now’ activity which tests knowledge from previous lessons.
+- Almost every lesson students will start with a ‘do now’ activity which quizzes knowledge from previous lessons.

 - Every module taught over a series of lessons will be supported by a ‘Knowledge Organiser’ which summarises the key information needed to understand the module.

-- Students will be expected to revise from the Knowledge Organiser every day so that they can begin to move the knowledge from their short term to their long term memory.
+- As part of their 20:20:20 homework, students will be expected to self-test from the Knowledge Organiser at regular intervals so that they can begin to move the knowledge from their short term to their long term memory.

 - The more a student revises information and revisits knowledge at spaced intervals the more likely they are to be able to pull the information from their long term to their short term memory.